qch11-unqiue/FSDiff/README.md

 - The released implementation is image-domain and uses single-channel SAR amplitude images.
 It does not take complex SLC phase data as model input.
 - Mask files can be produced by external RFI segmentation methods, traditional detectors, or saved manually as `.pt` or `.png` files.
 - DDPM inference with 1000 steps is computationally heavier than deterministic CNN restoration.
 It is more suitable for offline high-fidelity restoration.
-- `model/evs.py` is kept as an optional experimental module and may require `mamba-ssm`; the default U-Net uses `model/fsas.py` and does not require it.

 ## Citation